 Gender Bender: Pay Equity in The Workplace

-As pay equity continues to rise as a hot topic issue, Clyde Jacob, Director at Coats Rose, P.C.’s labor and employment practice, provides an in-depth analysis of where the issue arose from and the current avenues dictating where the issue is heading.
+As pay equity continues to rise as a hot topic issue, Clyde Jacob, Director at Coats Rose, P.C.’s labor and employment practice, provides an in-depth analysis of where the issue arose from and the current avenues dictating where the issue of compensation and compliance is heading.
 Jacob acknowledges this will be an ongoing dilemma; however, businesses nationwide can start taking proactive approaches to “level the playing field.”

 The issue of the gender compensation disparity has been an issue for many years.
 As early as 1963, the Equal Pay Act was passed to protect women from wage discrimination in the workplace.
 The issue, however, has continued to persist on a number of different levels – social, political, familial and, of course, legal.
 It has a new resilience now, and corporate counsel and HR professionals must pay attention to the new developments on the subject.